Vom1124/RasPi_GPS_IMU/README.md

      Usually, it's ttyACM* by default, but can take the value 0,1,2,... depending upon how it configures the USB connection.

+     Edit the permission for the connected USB device if not done before or if a new OS is installed

+           sudo chmod 0777 /dev/ttyACM0

   3) VECTORNAV IMU:
      This requires a python package called "vnpy" which needs to be installed from the vnprogib provided by the VECTORNAV manufacturer.
 Once the library is obtained; travese through the python folder under vnproglib directory and run